openshift/openshift-velero-plugin/README.md

 ## Overview of Each Plugin

 ### Build
+#### Restore Plugin

 ### Build Config
+#### Restore Plugin

 ### Cluster Role Binding
+#### Restore Plugin
 - If restore namespace mapping is enabled, then the namespaces in RoleRef.Namespace, usernames, groupnames, and subjects are swapped accordingly

 ### Cron Job
+#### Restore Plugin
 - Updates internal image references from backup registry to restore registry pathnames

 ### Daemonset
+#### Restore Plugin
 - Updates internal image references from backup registry to restore registry pathnames

 ### Deployment
+#### Restore Plugin
 - Updates internal image references from backup registry to restore registry pathnames

 ### Deployment Config
+#### Restore Plugin
 - Updates internal image references from backup registry to restore registry pathnames
 - If the trigger namespace is mapped to a new one, then swap the trigger namespace accordingly

-### Imagestream
+### Image Stream
+#### Backup Plugin
+-

+#### Restore Plugin

-### Imagestreamtag
+### Image Stream Tag
+#### Restore Plugin

-### Imagetag
+### Image Tag
+#### Restore Plugin
+- Set SkipRestore to true, so that Image Tags are not restored

 ### Persistent Volume
+#### Restore Plugin
 - Don't modify the PV if the migration application label key does not map to corresponding value
 - If the migrate type annotation is set to "copy":
-	- Change the storage class name to migration storage class annotation
+	- Change the storage class name to Migration Storage Class annotation
-	- If the Beta Storage Class Annotation is not empty, then also set it to the migration storage class annotation
+	- If the Beta Storage Class annotation is not empty, then also set it to the Migration Storage Class annotation

 ### Persistent Volume Claim
+#### Restore Plugin
-- Don't modify the PV if the migration application label key does not map to corresponding value
+- Don't modify the PVC if the migration application label key does not map to corresponding value
 - If the migrate type annotation is set to "copy":
 	- Remove the label selectors from the PVC (to prevent the PV dynamic provisioner from getting stuck)
-	- Change the storage class name to migration storage class annotation
+	- Change the storage class name to Migration Storage Class annotation
-	- If the Beta Storage Class Annotation is not empty, then also set it to the migration storage class annotation
+	- If the Beta Storage Class annotation is not empty, then also set it to the Migration Storage Class annotation
-	- If the MigrateAccessModesAnnotation is not empty, then add it to the Access Mode spec
+	- If the Migrate Access Modes annotation is not empty, then add it to the Access Mode spec
+- Delete the PVC Selected Node annotation

 ### Pod
+#### Restore Plugin
+- Remove the node selectors from Pod (to avoid Pod being 'unschedulable' on destination)
+- If the migration application label key maps to coresponding value and the Migrate Copy Phase annotation is "stage":
+	- Set the Migrate Copy Phase annotation to "true"
+	- Set the Affinity spec to nil
+- If not:
+	- If Pod has no owner references, then don't restore it
+	- Update internal image references from backup registry to restore registry pathnames
+ 	- Update pull secrets

 ### Replica Set
+#### Restore Plugin
+- Updates internal image references from backup registry to restore registry pathnames
+- If the Replica Set is owned by Deployment, set SkipRestore to true, so that the resource is not restored by Replica Set

 ### Replication Controller
+#### Restore Plugin
+- Updates internal image references from backup registry to restore registry pathnames
+- If the Replication Controller is owned by Deployment Config, set SkipRestore to true, so that the resource is not restored by Replication Controller

 ### Role Binding
+#### Restore Plugin
 - If restore namespace mapping is enabled, then the namespaces in RoleRef.Namespace, usernames, groupnames, and subjects are swapped accordingly

 ### Route
+#### Restore Plugin
 - If the host generated annotation is set to true, then strip the source cluster host from the Route

 ### SCC
+#### Restore Plugin
+- If restore namespace mapping is enabled, then swap namespaces in the Service account usernames

 ### Service
+#### Restore Plugin
 - If the Service is a LoadBalancer, then clear the external IPs

 ### Service Account
+#### Backup Plugin

+#### Restore Plugin

 ### Stateful Set
+#### Restore Plugin
 - Updates internal image references from backup registry to restore registry pathnames